 Harvard University Press, 2015 [UPDATE: More good news!
 I just heard that this book has been awarded the History of Education Society’s Outstanding Book Award for 2015.
 Wow!
 I’m very grateful to HES and to the selection committee.]
 What have conservatives wanted out of America’s schools?
 What has it meant to be “conservative” about American … More The Other School Reformers: Conservative Activism in American Education

-Oxford University Press, 2018 [UPDATE: The book is now available!
-A million thanks to the funders, readers, and archivists who made it possible and pleasant.]
-If you want to run for President as a Republican these days, there seems to be a new requirement.
-In addition to shaking hands, kissing babies, and eating barbecue, every … More Fundamentalist U: Keeping the Faith in American Higher Education
+Oxford University Press, 2018 If you want to run for President as a Republican these days, there seems to be a new requirement.
+In addition to shaking hands, kissing babies, and eating barbecue, every GOP hopeful since Reagan has added a stop at a conservative evangelical college.
+Why?
+What do these schools mean in the … More Fundamentalist U: Keeping the Faith in American Higher Education

 Who are America’s creationists?
 What do they want?
 Why do they think Jesus rode around on a dinosaur?
 In my new book, I argue that common misconceptions about creationism have led us into a full century of hapless and unnecessary culture-war histrionics about evolution education and creationism.
-In fact, tough as it might be to … More We Don’t Disagree about Evolution: Finding New Middle Ground in the Creation Culture Wars
+In fact, tough as it might be to … More Creationism USA: Bridging the Impasse on Teaching Evolution

 Yahoo!
 I’ve just heard that my Other School Reformers has been selected for the History of Education Society’s Outstanding Book Award for 2015.
 Wowzers.
 I’ll be joining some of my history heroes and some of my favorite books as winners of this prize.
 For example: 2014, William Reese, Testing Wars in the Public Schools: … More Out Standing in the Field!